 Green tea is a potent antioxidant when applied topically.
 A significant amount of research has established that tea—green, black, or white—has many intriguing anti-aging benefits.
 The key compound in green tea that provides its antioxidant kick is epigallocatechin-3 gallate (EGCG).

 What it does:

-Current research indicates that EGCG extract, applied topically, can help defend skin’s surface from environmental elements that have the most pronounced negative effect on it.
-Green tea also has a distinct calming effect on skin, making it a great ingredient to visibly soothe red areas.
+Current research indicates that EGCG extract, applied topically, can help defend skin’s surface from the environmental factors that have the most pronounced negative effects on skin.
+Green tea also has a distinct calming effect, making it a great ingredient to visibly soothe red areas.
 Look for green tea in moisturizers.

 Antioxidants Perform Even Better Together

 When it comes to your skin and antioxidants, remember the old adage: "There’s strength in numbers."
-When the top-notch antioxidants detailed above are combined and working together, and reinforced with daily use of sunscreen and other potent antioxidants and skin-beneficial ingredients, the visible results can be remarkable!
+When the top-notch antioxidants detailed above are combined to work together, and reinforced with daily use of sunscreen and other potent antioxidants and skin-beneficial ingredients, the visible results can be remarkable!

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 See Paula's Choice Antioxidant Serums.